DOES OUR UNDERSTANDING OF ETERNITY HELP US

 Now for the final supposition: Let's suppose the earth is billions of tiny grains of sand and the bird continues to fly back and forth until he has removed every grain of sand at the pace of one grain

 I remember a person praying once, "Lord, please save those nearest to eternity."
 As I thought of that, another thought came to me that death knows no age.
 People die at every stage of life from newborn to old age.
 We are not guaranteed tomorrow!
-Consider that over 57,000,000 babies have been aborted since 1973 without a chance to live at all.
+Consider that over 60,000,000 babies have been aborted since 1973 without a chance to live at all.
 The spirit inside each of those babies will live forever.
 Where babies go when they die remains a source of ardent discussion for some people, but I personally believe that since they never had a chance to sin they will be alright.
 That is just my own opinion without anything to back it up, and I really don't have any desire to pursue that subject because my concern is for those who are living.
-There is nothing that I can do for the dead.
-I can't change what happened to those who already died,
+There is nothing that I

 John 3:36 - He that believeth on the son hath everlasting life; and he that believeth not the son shall not see life, but the wrath of God abideth on him.